javalin/website/pages/docs.md

     run static-file-handler
     if static-file-found
         static-file-handler finishes response and
-        sends to user, no after-filter is run else
+        sends to user, no after-handlers are run else
         response is 404, javalin finishes the response with after-handlers and error-mapping